Buying a Horse and The Pre-Purchase Exam

 Age, breed, and genetics-related checks.

-- Depending on a sale horse’s intended job, there may be some things to check related directly to a horse’s age, breed, and genetic make-up.
+- Depending on a sale horse’s intended job, there may be some things to check related directly to a horse’s age, breed, and genetics.

 - Screen young horses for dental issues or joint development problems.
 Older horses can be screened for metabolic problems.
 Examine horses intended for a breeding program for genetic diseases and conditions that can affect offspring.